As each season in the Wheel of the Year turns,

 And when we circle, we make a covenant to reclaim Her—together.

-There is holiness in the together:
+And there is such tender holiness in the together:

 Every time one woman shakes off shame, another feels permission.